 From the Chicago Bulls and Blackhawks to Girl & The Goat, the West Loop is full of signature landmarks that make the area one of the city’s most livable neighborhoods.
 The United Center at Madison & Wood is home to the Chicago Bulls and the Chicago Blackhawks.
 During basketball and hockey season the bars along Madison Street are some of the city’s best for pre and post-game celebrations.
 Just north of Madison on Randolph Street is Restaurant Row, a nationally recognized collection of restaurants that have made Chicago a world-renowned destination for food lovers.

 Tucked away on the residential streets of the West Loop are Skinner Elementary School and Whitney M. Young Magnet High School, two of the city’s top schools that have made the West Loop a destination for families looking for top-notch educational offerings in downtown Chicago.

-The West Loop is one of Chicago’s fastest growing neighborhoods for residents and businesses.
-The tech industry is rapidly expanding in the West Loop – fueled by Google’s pending move to the Fulton Market Cold Storage Facility – and this has led to increased commercial and residential development in the neighborhood.
+The West Loop is one of Chicago’s fastest-growing neighborhoods for residents and businesses.
+The tech industry is rapidly expanding in the West Loop – fueled by Google’s and McDonald’s move to the Fulton Market Cold Storage Facility – and this has led to increased commercial and residential development in the neighborhood.
 Easy access to the city’s network of interstates and transit lines, coupled with close proximity to the Loop and other downtown neighborhoods has made the West Loop a prime destination for the city’s mobile workforce looking for a balance of the neighborhood feel with the convenience of living downtown.